sidch/Thea/README.md

 # Thea
-A toolkit for visual computing.
+A toolkit for visual computing with a focus on geometry processing.

 Author: [Siddhartha Chaudhuri](https://www.cse.iitb.ac.in/~sidch).
 Released under the BSD license (see `Thea/Code/Documentation/LICENSE.txt`).